3ldr0n/hek-active-region/README.md

 # Hekar
-Tries to get active region of a flare using hek's api
+Tries to get active region of a flare using hek's api.
+NOTE: This is a very specific library, it just tries to compare data gotten from RHESSI, if that's not what you need, don't use it.
+But, feel free to make the changes you need.

 ```python
 from hekar import HEK